Skip to content

 Overview

 Syncing an Ethereum node is largely reliant on latency and IOPS, I/O Per Second, of the storage.
 Budget SSDs will struggle to an extent, and some won't be able to sync at all.
-For simplicity, this page treats IOPS as a proxy for/predictor of latency.
+IOPS can roughly be used as proxy of / predictor for latency.
+Measuring latency directly is arguably better.

 This document aims to snapshot some known good and known bad models.